Webm07/webms-adonis-plugins/README.md

 - ;addtool - Adds the tool in your hand to the tool list
 - ;addedtools - Gives a list of added tools
 - ;deltool <name/all> - Deletes a specific tools or all added tools

+**BUG REPORTING**

+ALL BUGS MUST BE REPORTING USING THE ISSUE FEATURE ON GITHUB All bug reports must have
+- Description
+- Reproduction Steps (If applicable)
+- Adonis Version (ie. 215) / System